new york city

 Shirell Powell is now suing the hospital for accidentally having her sign off on a stranger's death.
 The experience has left her "devastated."

-Known as "Immortal," octogenarian Carmine Persico has been ruling the Colombo crime family from prison for 30 years.
+Known as "Immortal," octogenarian Carmine Persico ruled the Colombo crime family from prison for 30 years.
 The infamous "snake" has now died in prison at the age of 85.

 The Astounding True Story Of The Lufthansa Heist Only Hinted At In ‘Goodfellas’